 We know there’s nothing more frustrating to home-buyers than having unanswered questions.
-Here at Theory, we want our buyers to be prepared and informed!
-Buying a home is one of the largest investments a person can make, and requires lots of thought, research and documentation before purchasing.
-So here are 5 questions you should ask before buying your home:
+Here at Theory, we want to prepare and inform our buyers!
+Buying a home is one of the largest investments a person can make.
+Before you can go through with purchasing a home, it requires lots of thought, research, and documentation.
+So, here are 5 questions you should ask before buying your home.

 Should I Talk With A Lender Before Looking At Homes?

 Yes, you should!
 Talking with a lender before looking at homes will help you understand exactly how much you can afford.
 There’s no reason to start looking at $400,000 homes if your income only allows for a payment you’d have at the $200,000 price point.

 Also, if you’re not quite up to the minimum credit level required, your lender can help put you on a GREAT credit repair plan.
 Whether you can buy this month or in 6 months, it’s a good idea to talk to a lender and get the ball rolling as soon as possible.
 The pre-approval process itself is actually pretty quick.
 We have great lenders we’d be happy to recommend if you’d like to see if you can get pre-approved.